cyan-ide/real_time_object_detection/algorithms/yolo_v1/README.md

 - first epoch always takes a bit longer to train
 - all paths in train/test/detect scripts need to be updated to match your dataset directories.
 - this repository does not include the full datasets required to train the model, however I included tiny samples for both Pascal VOC and ImageNet to test things out more smoothly
+- the in evaluation tables, I note the times and performances for multiple runs as I used a shared remote server that allowed running code only in certain blocks of time (e.g. 24h, 48h etc.)

 ### YOLO_v1 training (Object Detection task using different datasets)